kwaldenphd/python-anaconda/lab-procedure.md

 ```
 <p align="center"><a href="https://github.com/kwaldenphd/Python/blob/master/images/Image_3.jpg?raw=true"><img class="aligncenter" src="https://github.com/kwaldenphd/Python/blob/master/images/Image_3.jpg?raw=true" /></a></p>

-12. Notice that Geany is keeping track of the variable that you created on the left side of the screen.
+12. When working in Spyder, notice the IDE is keeping track of the variable that you created on the right side of the screen.

 13. When you execute the command you will see the same results as the first iteration.
 Variables are helpful when you need to use the same information multiple times in the same program.